jhthorpe/standard_scientific/README.md

 As in the SigFig class, the default constructors are generated by @dataclass and should *only* be used for copying and moving instances of SciData.
 For proper construction, please us the following functions:
     * `from_str(string)`
     * `from_SigFigs(value, unc, rel_unc, is_exact)`
-    * `exact_from_float(float)`

 The string construction, in part, also serves as a significant figure interpreter.
 It accepts strings of the following form:
-`"12.345(67) x 10-23"`, and parses the string into a value, an uncertainty, and an exponent section (the last of which may be indicated with the following list of strings: `E, e, x10**, x10^, x10` [invariant to whitespace]). *THIS IMPLEMENTATION IS UNDER CONSTRUCTION*.
+`"12.345(67) x 10-23"`, and parses the string into a value, an uncertainty, and an exponent section (the last of which may be indicated with the following list of strings: `E, e, x10**, x10^, x10` [invariant to whitespace]).
 If no exponent section is given, the exponent is taken as unity.

 The uncertainty indicated "inherits" the last *n* digits of the given value, where *n* is the number of significant figures in the value minus the number of significant figures in the uncertainty.
 In the above example, the given uncertainty would be `0.067 x 10-23`.
 If no uncertainty is given, the value is taken to be exact (see comments on the corresponding complexities in the later section).
 Significant figures for the value and standard uncertainty are determined from the number of provided digits (in inexact cases) or from specific cases listed below when the value is indicated to be exact.

 The usual significant figure rules apply---leading zeros are never considered significant, all digits after a decimal are considered significant---but with an added convention that the placement of the uncertainty section indicates the final significant digit even in cases of trailing zeros.
 That is, `123000(1)` is taken as `1.23000e5` (six significant figures) with an uncertainty of `1e0` (one significant figure).